sejal-singh001/Projects/README.md

-# Password Manager using Python
-Here I am adding my Projects ( 1st project as Python Password Manager) which I made and will make during my learnings on different languages and technologies.
+This repo contains the projects made during the course of learning different technologies.